-- On the Main tab, click Local Traffic > Pools.
+- 1. On the Main tab, click Local Traffic > Pools.
 The Pool List screen opens. - 2.
-Click Create.
-The New Pool screen opens. - 3.
+Click Create. - The New Pool screen opens. - 3.
 In the Name field, type a unique name for the pool. - 4.
 For the Health Monitors setting, from the Available list, select the http monitor and move the monitor to the Active list. - 5.
-From the Load Balancing Method list, select how the system distributes traffic to members of this pool.

-6. For the Priority Group Activation setting, specify how to handle priority groups:
+From the Load Balancing Method list, select how the system distributes traffic to members of this pool. - The default is Round Robin. - 6.
+For the Priority Group Activation setting, specify how to handle priority groups: